Mrs Z Coyle — Head of Department

 - Be independent learners who think for themselves and enjoy challenges.

-The department has a suite of five rooms, each of which contains an interactive whiteboard (SMART board), mini whiteboards and a variety of other resources to enhance pupils’ learning.
+The department has a suite of six rooms, each of which contains a projector screen, mini whiteboards and a variety of other resources to enhance pupils’ learning.
 We subscribe to the ‘MyMaths’ and ‘MathsWatch’ websites to enhance learning opportunities both in school and at home.
 Pupils are expected to regularly access the wealth of resources at home from these sites.

-At Key Stage 3 pupils follow a scheme of work based on stages.
-The stage on which pupils begin depends upon their KS2 SATs result, CAT scores and base line assessment completed at the start of year 7.
+In years 7 – 10 pupils follow a scheme of work based on stages.
+The stage on which pupils begin depends upon their KS2 SATs result, CAT scores and assessment results throughout each year.
 The curriculum is divided into 32 topic areas.
 Not all topic areas are covered in every stage.
-The topic areas covered at each stage is as follows (click to enlarge);
+The topic areas covered at each stage is as follows;

 - UK Schools’ Mathematics Challenge – Junior & Intermediate level entries (run by Leeds University)